 It is made from Nylon, so its exterior is going to be very durable and water resistant.
 There is only one thing that I don’t like about this backpack, and it is the backpanel.
 It is padded, but there is no ventilation on it – that could be an issue in the warmer months.

-The same goes for the shoulder straps and hipbelt; very soft and comfortable, but no breathable mesh to help them breathe.
+The same goes for the main straps and hipbelt; very soft and comfortable, but have no breathable mesh to help them breathe.

-And you also get a dedicated laptop compartment, which is almost TSA friendly.
-It does not unzip fully, but it does allow you to take out your laptop without touching anything in the main compartment.
+And you also get a dedicated laptop sleeve, which is almost TSA friendly.
+It does not unzip fully, but it does allow you to take out your laptop without touching anything in the main storage area.

 Last but not least is the Straightjacket compression.
 Which is a great feature to have whenever the backpack is not entirely full, as it allows you to reduce its size.
 Plus, this makes the pack super easy to store, since it will collapse when empty.

 This backpack is your best option if you are mostly looking for a TSA friendly laptop backpack.
 The Scansmart allows you to go through checkpoints without any hassle, thanks to the laptop compartment that unzips and lies flat.

 It is also one of the best backpacks you get in terms of value for money.
 This is high quality pack, made from durable and weather-resistant 1200D ballistic polyester that can withstand quite a lot of torture.
 But it also has a very affordable price tag.

 The pack features a 17” laptop sleeve, which also has a floating tablet sleeve inside.
 And it has a lot of external pockets – zippered side pockets, stretch side pockets, a front pocket with an organizer and a quick-access zip pocket.